altocodenl/tagaway/readme.md

 - hashorigdel:USERNAME (set): contains hashes of the pivs deleted by an user (without metadata stripped), to check for repetition when re-uploading files that were deleted.
 This field is not in use yet.

 - hashdel:USERNAME:PROVIDER (set): contains hashes of the pivs deleted by an user, to check for repetition when re-importing files that were deleted.
 The hashed quantity is `ID:MODIFIED_TIME`.
 This field is not in use yet.

+- raceConditionHash:USERNAME:HASH (string): contains the id of a piv currently being uploaded by the user, to serve as a check to avoid a race condition between simultaneous uploads of pivs with identical content.

+- raceConditionHashorig:USERNAME:HASHORIG (string): same as raceConditionHash, but for identical pivs.

 - thu:ID (string): id of the corresponding piv.